VJAI/Hollywood/README.md

 ## Further Development

-Run the `npm start` command when you modify the code.
-It'll transpile the code using babel and watch for changes.
+Run the `npm install` command to install the required dependencies and then run `npm start` command to babelify and watch for changes.